Behavioral Rounds & Negotiation

 • Talks establish you as a subject matter expert in a specific area

 Ready to complete your full-stack interview prep?
-Continue with Backend Engineer Interviews — master API design, database optimization, distributed systems, and microservices architecture interviews.
-(Coming soon)
+Continue with Backend Engineer Interviews — API design, database optimization, distributed systems, and the behavioural and compensation rounds from the backend side.

 :::